Trump: Five people killed in Milwaukee mass shooting

+Milwaukee police Chief Alfonso Morales is set to speak to reporters at 6:30 p.m. local time.

-Milwaukee Mayor Tom Barrett said earlier Wednesday that multiple people had been killed in a shooting on the Molson Coors Brewing Co. campus in Milwaukee.
+Milwaukee Mayor Tom Barrett said earlier Wednesday that multiple people had been killed in the shooting at the Molson Coors Brewing Co. complex.

 Barrett did not give an exact number of people killed in the shooting.
 He called it “a horrible, horrible day for the employees here.”